wherby/dora/docs/src/main/paradox/overview.md

 # Overview

-## Doradilla-core
+## Dora

-Doradilla-core is a job manage system which will handle the job request in reactive way.
+Dora is a job manage system which will handle the job request in reactive way.

 ## Dependency

 @@dependency[sbt,Maven,Gradle] {
   group="io.github.wherby"
-  artifact="doradilla-core_2.12"
+  artifact="dora_2.13"
-  version="1.7.3.1"
+  version="1.8.0.7.006"
 }